Japanese bathrooms stand apart from Western designs in many ways, focusing on creating calm spaces.

 Round or oval basins sit atop vanity surfaces.
 Natural stone adds organic shapes and textures.
 Ceramic versions offer smooth, clean lines.

-The bowls create visual interest on simple counters.
+The bowls create visual interest on simple counters in this Japanese bathroom design.
 Wall-mounted faucets complement the elevated design.

 This style saves counter space around the sink.